 “You’re staring again.
 Why don’t you just go ask her to dance?”

 With practiced indifference I take another sip of my scotch.
 My first and last drink of the night.
 I look at the man who just threw that question between us, my partner and best friend.
-I contemplate ignoring him, but I know from experience Marc won’t let this go until his curiosity is appeased.
+I contemplate ignoring him, but I know from experience Flynn won’t let this go until his curiosity is appeased.
 Or until he annoys me to his satisfaction.